aenarete/KiteSimulators.jl/README.md

 include("examples/autopilot.jl")  # Linux
 include("examples\\autopilot.jl") # Windows
 ```
 You should see that the autopilot starts at 10s and that it is controlling the full power cycle, kite and winch.
+For details how to use this example see [autopilot](docs/autopilot.md) .

 ## Documentation
 - The first example explained: [First Example](docs/first_example.md).